IceFreez3r/marketplace-tracker/README.md

 - Farming 🌽
     - Calculate the average profit for farming per seed (maybe even per enchantment)
     - Collect data for mysterious seeds and crack the algorithm behind them
-        - It is already known, that the algorithm will change with the coming big update.
-Therefore low prio for now.
 - Crafting
     - store recipes to be able to highlight the best XP/Gold recipe
+- Runecrafting
+    - add profit table
+    - calculate price of essence by using the price of the talismans

 ## Contact
 If you have any questions, suggestions or comments, please open an [issue](https://github.com/IceFreez3r/marketplace-tracker/issues/new/choose) on GitHub or contact IceFreez3r, Z3krom991 or Pinguinflieger over the official [Idlescape Discord](https://discord.com/invite/pwX6Xg5).